param-mehta/Product_Category_Classification_using_Multi-modal_network/README.md

 The original tabular dataset can be found<a href='https://www.kaggle.com/datasets/PromptCloudHQ/flipkart-products'> here</a>.
 The images need to be downloaded into a folder using the url paths given in the original dataset.

 ## Web App
-I have deployed the system as a web app that can be used <a href = "https://huggingface.co/spaces/param-mehta/Flipkart-project">here</a>.
+I have deployed the system as a web app that can be found <a href = "https://huggingface.co/spaces/param-mehta/Flipkart-project">here</a>.
 You can input either text, image or both to compare all three models.
 ## Approach
 I built individual models for both image and text and then built a separate multi-modal network.The preprocessing in the latter is consistent with the individual models.
 The metric used to evaluate the performance is F1 Score (micro average), since the dataset is imbalanced.
+Cross validation scheme used is a simple hold-out based validation.

 <hr>